peterc/multirb/README.md

 ![Screencast](http://s3.cooperpress.com.s3.amazonaws.com/multirb.gif)

+## Why is this useful?

+If you're a regular developer, it's probably not very useful.
+But if you're researching or training people in the differences between versions and implementations of Ruby, it could be very helpful indeed.

 This system was used in a different form in the [Ruby 1.9 Walkthrough](https://cooperpress.com/19walkthrough) and is now being used to develop the Ruby 2.0 Walkthrough.
 Multirb allows me to quickly demonstrate the ways in which different versions of Ruby handle or support various features.

 ## Installation